Our Policies & Expectations

-- Credit for courses is earned when all course work is completed to meet State and District expectations.
+- Credit for courses is earned when all course work is completed to meet State and Federal Way Public School District policy.

 - Grades on assignments must be at passing level.
 Revisions may be required to meet learning expectations.
-FWPS students must meet C- grade expectations to earn credit.
+FWPS students must demonstrate standards mastery with a grade of C or better to earn credit.

 - All secondary courses earn .5 credit and should be completed within one semester (18 weeks).